-If you find your repository is growing too large and clone time is becoming a problem, blobless clones allow you to clone only the files you want.
-There are a few options, but shallow clones allow you to only download the latest version (or latest few versions if you decide) of the files in your repository.
+If you find your repository growing too large and clone time becoming a problem, blobless clones allow you to clone only the files you want.
+There are a few options, but shallow clones allow you to only download the latest version (or the latest few versions, if you decide) of the files in your repository.

 Do you have a different question about using a git workflow for developing hardware?
 Let us know below so we can tackle them in a future post, or send us an email at firstname.lastname@example.org.

 Valentina is an experienced engineer and former Amazon PM, having managed infrastructure projects and internal productivity software.
 She holds a B.S. in Mechanical Engineering from Boston University and an M.S. in Engineering (Computer Science) and an MBA from Harvard.
 Passionate about hardware space and cross-team collaboration, Valentina co-founded AllSpice in 2019.